 LAHSA evaluates the appropriateness of the facility for serving the proposed population and the number of participants served, as well as the location of the facility in relationship to community amenities.
-The proposer must identify a site that will be available for administration of the grant, or for the provision of supportive services, throughout the contract period, and evidence of site control must be submitted with the proposal.
-The Proposer's compliance with the Americans with Disabilities Act of 1990 and any amendment thereto, in the areas of program access, physical access, communications access, employment practices and any reasonable accommodation process in place for persons with disabilities (for employees, program participants, and the public) will be evaluated.
+The proposer must identify a site that will be available for the administration of the grant, or for the provision of supportive services, throughout the contract period, and evidence of site control must be submitted with the proposal.
+The proposer's compliance with the ADA and any amendment thereto, in the areas of program access, physical access, communications access, employment practices, and any reasonable accommodation process in place for persons with disabilities (for employees, program participants, and the public) will be evaluated.